2024 Haryana Legislative Assembly election

+In terms of education, Congress had the strongest support of non- literate voters where it led the BJP, though its vote share plummeted with increase in educational qualification.
+Meanwhile, the BJP performed best in those being graduates or above.
+BJP won massively over urban voters, beating Congress by 16 points.
+However, it won led narrowly in semi-urban voters and trailed the Congress by 4 points in rural voters.
+The relatively high urban turnout compared to the general election, held 4 months back enabled the BJP to win more seats than expected and win the election.

 Background

 The tenure of the 14th Haryana Assembly was slated to end on 3 November 2024.
 The previous Assembly elections were held in October 2019, in which the Bharatiya Janata Party emerged as the single largest party.
 After the election, the BJP formed a coalition government with the Jannayak Janta Party (JJP) with Manohar Lal Khattar becoming the Chief Minister and Dushyant Chautala as his deputy.

 On 12 March 2024, Khattar resigned as the Chief Minister after the coalition between the BJP and JJP came to an end.
 Nayab Singh Saini of the BJP was sworn in as the new Chief Minister on the same day with the support of independents.
 After three independents withdrew their support to the BJP government in May 2024, Saini led a minority government.

 In the 2024 Lok Sabha elections held earlier in the year, the BJP which had held all the seats following the 2019, retained five seats while the Indian National Congress won the remaining five seats.